Combining Inductive and Deductive Reasoning for Query Answering over Incomplete Knowledge Graphs: Embedding-Based OMQA

-Our goal is to ensure that if a given training query $q$ is a generalization of another query $q'$ w.r.t. the \textit{ontology}, then the box of $q$ contains the box of $q'$.
-In other words, if $a$ is an answer to the query $q$ then the distance not only between $a$ and $q$ should be minimized, but also between $a$ and $q'$ as well as between $a$ and all other generalizations of $q$.
+Our goal is to enforce that if $q' \in \mathit{Gen}(q)$ then the box of $q'$ contains the box of $q$.
+In order for that to hold, we need to ensure that, if $a$ is an answer to $q$ then the distance not only between $a$ and $q$ should be minimized, but also between $a$ and all generalizations of $q$.
+The following training objective reflects our goal: